Blog Posts

 whose steadfast love is better than life itself (Psalm 63:3), is as strong as ever.
 And He is gently, quietly whispering in these hard times, “I am the resurrection and the life…”

-Kuc Obed Kedi.
+Kuc Obed Kwedi.
 We need it now more than ever.

 Stay With Me